adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

 * [Azure Functions] are used for automation.
 * [Cognitive Services] are used to extract information from the videos.
 * [Azure App Service] is used to act as a coordinator for the mobile app.
-* [Azure Search] is used as our full text search engine.
 * [Azure Storage] is used to store the individual video assets and for some queuing capabilities.
 * [SQL Azure] is used as the backing store for the Azure Mobile Apps data store.